riezebosch/git-workshop/LABS.md

 1. explore the contents of the bare repository
 1. switch to the terminal where you have the bare repository open
 1. check the git logs and branches

+## 5. fork process

+1. Create a Fork
+   Simply click on the “fork” button of the repository page
+1. Clone your Fork
+   The standard clone command creates a local git repository from your remote fork
+1. Modify the Code
+   In your local clone, modify the code and commit them to your local clone using the git commit command.